DreasL02/NeuralNetworkAccelerator/README.md

 | 7x7                  | 1         | 7602                          | 728                                | 0                    |
 | 7x7                  | 8         | 43729                         | 3642                               | 0                    |

+From this table we can see that the design quickly becomes resource intensive.
+The lut count and register count seems to scale linearly with the bit width.
+The DSP utilization seems to kick in.

 ## Interfacing
 To interface with the accelerator an easy way to send commands and receive data though UART is needed.